Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Results

 We note here that the observed intermittency may also be influenced by the dissolution of hydrogen and methane into the brine during the experiment, as the injected gas and brine were not pre-equilibrated, a phenomenon previously described by \cite{Boon2022}.
-However, the reappearance of gas in the fracture downstream indicates that intermittency is a genuine effect and not solely attributed to dissolution.
-The solubilities of hydrogen, methane, and nitrogen in water are 0.8 mg L$^{-1}$, 22.7 mg L$^{-1}$, and 10 mg L$^{-1}$, respectively.
-Hydrogen’s significantly lower solubility, yet comparable phase disconnectivity, suggests that dissolution effects are likely minimal.
+While bulk solubilities (hydrogen: 1.6 mg L$^{-1}$, methane: 23 mg L$^{-1}$, and nitrogen 19 mg L$^{-1}$ \cite{Kaye}) suggest hydrogen dissolution is minimal, but pore-scale dissolution kinetics governed by faster diffusion can still cause significant dissolution.
+However, the reappearance of gas in certain fracture locations indicates that intermittency is a genuine effect and not solely attributed to dissolution.